Keeping safe at home

-- Using a gas or halogen hob means that heat can be turned off quickly.
+- Induction hobs only heat up when a pan is placed onto the hob ring or plate, making them safer than gas hobs.
 Some cookers have an automatic switch-off feature if the hob is accidentally left on or covered by an object such as clothing.
-Others only heat up when a pan is placed onto the hob ring or plate.

 - A cooker guard around the front of the hob means that the rings or burners are harder to touch by accident, which may reduce risks of burns if you lose some awareness during seizures.
 However, if you fall as part of your seizures, a cooker guard could cause injury if you fall onto it, depending on the design.

 - Using a low-level grill instead of an eye-level grill can help reduce the risk of injuring your face if you have a seizure.